FUEL4EP/HomeAutomation/AsksinPP_developments/sketches/HB-UNI-Sensor1-AQ-BME680/Multiple_Linear_Regression/README.md

 - Ensure that your browser is downloading the CSV file to your ${HOME}/Downloads directory as 'historian.csv'.
 Check the correct time stamp of that file before continuing. <br/>

 - Execute the provided script 'get_new_history.bsh'.
-It fetches CCU Historian's CSV file from '${HOME}/Downloads' and translates the CSV decimal separator from ',' to '.' (english notation) <br/>
+It fetches CCU Historian's CSV file from '${HOME}/Downloads' and does some pre-processing<br/>

 - If you read in the created CSV file into Microsoft Office EXCEL or Libreoffice Calc, it should look like:

  ![ ](./EXCEL_Calc_view.png  "converted CSV view in EXCEL/Calc")

- >For the CSV import, please select a column separator the semicolon ';' Please check that the decimal separator is a **'.'**
+ >For the CSV import into EXCEL or Libreoffice Calc, please select a column separator the semicolon ';' Please check that the decimal separator is a **','**

 ### Jupyterlab